qtlmovie/qtlmovie/sourceforge/project/ubuntu/README.md

 repositories.
 On older versions of Ubuntu, FFmpeg shall be installed from the [Jon Severinsson's PPA](https://launchpad.net/~jon-severinsson/+archive/ffmpeg).

-CCExtractor and telxcc are not present in standard repositories, use the DEB packages which are available in this directory.
+CCExtractor is not present in standard repositories, use the DEB package which is available in this directory.
 All other media tools will be installed from the standard Ubuntu repositories.